-We start our challenge to visit at least 10 different National trust properties with a fun and muddy day out to Belton House.
+We start our challenge to visit at least 10 different National Trust properties with a fun and muddy day out to Belton House.
 Belton is a great day out in Lincolnshire for adults and children and with recent extensions to their outdoor playground you can spend many hours here.

 Reason 1 – We started our day over at the Ride play café.
 This can get busy on colder days so if you want to eat lunch here then it’s worth popping over to get a token for your 1 hour slot.
 The ride café not only has hot and cold lunch food but there’s also delicious cakes and biscuits and hot and cold drinks if you just want a snack.
 This is not soft play, it is wooden adventure play, so it is perhaps not for the younger children.
 Jamie is 3.5 and can only just climb up the steep areas to the top.
 Adults are allowed on to assist younger children.
-There’s slides and rope bridges, a play house, tunnel and much more.
+There are slides and rope bridges, a playhouse, tunnel and much more.

 Reason 2 – The outdoor adventure playground.
 It is vast and I mean vast.
 It just goes on and on.
 There’s something for everyone.
-There’s slides, climbing and adventure areas, sea-saws, water play, log jumping, bridges, zip wire, musical instruments, swings, play houses, den building and much more.
+There’s slides, climbing and adventure areas, sea-saws, water play, log jumping, bridges, zip wire, musical instruments, swings, playhouses, den building and much more.
 Not everything is suitable for young children but you will certainly find plenty of things they can join in with.
 Today we embraced mud, well we tried.
 If you come on a winter’s day expect mud and expect your kids, and yourself, to get dirty.
 I put Jamie in an all in one splash suit, he still fussed about his hands…but that’s Jamie for you.

-There are 2 points of access for the outdoor playground.
+There are 2 points of access to the outdoor playground.
 One is near where you enter the grounds at the ticket office.
 The other is if you’ve just come from the house area and head right.
 This was a lovely way to enter because of the river running under the bridge.

 The photo above shows the relatively new café in the play area.
 Aptly named ‘Muddy hands cafe’.
-There are some much needed toilets here too.
+There are some much-needed toilets here too.
 You can get hot and cold drinks, they also have food such as ice creams.

 Reason 3 – The miniature steam train.
 This usually starts at 11am on most days, weather permitting.
 It was so good Jamie did it twice.
 Once with Mum and again later with me.
 It is well worth £1 each as the ride lasts around 7 minutes and takes you the whole length of the adventure playground and back again.
-Plus for Jamie there is the major bonus of a small tunnel.
+Plus for Jamie, there is the major bonus of a small tunnel.
 He was certainly at his happiest on the train.

 Reason 4 – The house and the deer.
 We will return soon to see inside the house when it reopens in the Spring.
 Especially as Jamie was so keen to go look inside.
 The deer can often be found in the grounds of the house.
-They were so close when we were there so of course we had to go and say hello.
+They were so close when we were there so of course, we had to go and say hello.

 Reason 6 – The beautiful grounds.
 Starting with this interesting find near the playground…..